 Wisdom Tooth Extraction

-Wisdom teeth need to be extracted in cases where they come in misaligned, or if they cause crowding or other dental issues.
-Wisdom teeth extractions sometimes need to be performed in a surgeon’s office, and may or may not involve anesthesia.
-The dentist will open the gum tissue, clean any debris or bone covering the tooth, then choose to extract the entire tooth or cut it into more easily removable parts.
+Wisdom teeth will need to be extracted from your mouth in instances where they cause crowding, misalignment, or other oral health issues if they remain in your smile.
+Sometimes wisdom tooth extractions will need to be performed in a surgeon's office and may or may not require anesthesia.
+The dentist will open the gum tissue, clean out debris or bone covering the tooth, and then choose to extract either the entire tooth or break the tooth down into more manageable parts.

 Once the procedure is complete, your oral surgeon may use either dissolving stitches or removable stitches (which you’ll have a followup appointment to have removed).
 Recovery usually takes a few days and you’ll need to eat soft foods until the area heals.

 Implants and bridges are tooth replacements.
 While dental implants serve as artificial roots used to support replacement teeth, bridges are false teeth that fill a gap between healthy teeth and dental implants on both sides to help restore your smile’s function and appearance.